mustafametesengul/webquest-mcp/README.md

 This will launch the MCP server using the streamable-http transport.
 Configure your MCP-compatible client (e.g., an MCP-aware IDE or agent) to connect to the webquest-mcp server to use the tools listed above.

-> To use the Hyperbrowser runner, you need to set the `HYPERBROWSER_API_KEY` environment variable.
+> To use the Hyperbrowser browser, you need to set the `HYPERBROWSER_API_KEY` environment variable.

 > To use the Any Article scraper, you need to set the `OPENAI_API_KEY` environment variable.